TERMS AND CONDITIONS OF ENTRY

 aged 18 years or over* and who were born or are now living in

-Gallery of Ballarat, employees of the City of Ballarat, employees
+Art Gallery of Ballarat, employees of the City of Ballarat and

 Entry deadline and

-Entries must be entered online by midnight Thursday 19 June 2014
+Entries must be entered online by midnight Tuesday 9 June 2015 or

 received by the due date.
 The awards are free to enter.